What the Young Can Learn From the Old

 The back row in this picture is the one that always intrigues me.
 There are two young men who have a look of cockiness that burns through.
 They are all wearing hats of a particular sort.
 They are not cowboy hats, town hats, or baseball hats.
 They are driving hats.
 They all had them, because, of course, they were drivers of motor cars.

 The picture tells the story of the effect of new technology on the new generation.
 They were drivers, and that made them different from every previous generation in history.
 They knew it and believed that it infused them with something special.
 Instead of gratitude, you can only see pride in the way they held themselves.
-Their hats were their signature and they wore them with great pride.
+Their hats were their signature, and they wore them with great pride.

 To some extent, this was understandable.
 It was a time of extraordinary technological innovation.
 Airplanes filled the air, and passenger planes were on the way.
 Homes were lighting up with electricity.
 Radios were in homes.
 Only one generation had passed since home clocks and books became affordable.
 Cities were rising into the air thanks to the commercialization of steel.
-And the old telegraph as communication technology was becoming the telephone, available at the corner market but gradually entering the home too.
+And the old telegraph as communication technology was becoming the telephone, available at the corner market but gradually entering the home, too.

 The past seemed dreadful by comparison.
 The Great War had ended only a half-dozen years ago, and the trauma of that event was fading fast.
 The economy was bouncing back thanks to cheap money.
 The future seemed bright.
 The generation that came of age in this time had every reason to look forward instead of back.

 These young men could not know this.
 If they had, would they have been more respectful toward their elders?
-Surely they would grow more so in time, looking back and regretting all the time they did not spend with grandad.
+Surely, they would grow more so in time, looking back and regretting all the time they did not spend with grandad.
 They had fallen prey to the perennial temptation to believe that a technological change portended a fundamental shift in the prospect for humanity and themselves such that the old rules, the old principles, the old patterns, and the old virtues no longer applied.

-I see that picture taken 100 years ago and observe the same haughtiness among the Millennials and Gen Z today.
-They too were raised in the thick of incredible innovation from the web to gaming to online commerce to the hope that online influence alone was enough to gain riches for oneself.
+I see that picture taken 100 years ago and observe the same haughtiness among the millennials and Gen Z today.
+They too were raised in the thick of incredible innovation, from the web to gaming to online commerce to the hope that online influence alone was enough to gain riches for oneself.
 All one has to do is strike a pose on an image or video site, displayed on the right apps that everyone of a certain age is using.

-Such has never been possible in the past.
+Such had never been possible in the past.
 The notion of limits and even accounting seemed so old-fashioned, and money itself seemed like some illusory force that appeared and disappeared arbitrarily.
-In any case, making money has nothing to do with effort, much less any old standard of merit.
+In any case, making money had nothing to do with effort, much less any old standard of merit.
 Money was something showered on those who rode the tide of influencer status and appeared on the right podcasts.

 What is there to learn from the past under these conditions?